What happens after company formation

 Annual reporting requirements for Companies House

 You must send annual statutory accounts (financial reports) and a confirmation statement (a snapshot of the company's current position) to Companies House every year by the deadlines you are given.

 A person holding shares in a company can transfer them to another person at any time.
 The sale of the shares is often carried out in exchange for cash (known as 'consideration').
 Transfers need to be approved by the company's directors, although in some cases it may also need the approval of the shareholders as well.

 Companies can also 'issue' new shares, which involves the creation of the new shares and allocation to the person(s) applying for those shares.

 In both cases, it is important to refer to the company's articles of association to ensure the correct procedures are followed.

 Dormant (non trading) company requirements

-If your company is not trading or conducting any business kind of activity that generates income, or has to be entered into your accounting records, you should contact your local corporation tax office in writing to state that your company is dormant.
+If your company is not trading or conducting any business kind of activity that generates income or has to be entered into your accounting records, you should contact HMRC's Corporation Tax Office to confirm that your company is dormant.

-If your company was trading prior to becoming dormant, you will receive a ‘Notice to deliver a Company Tax Return’ at your registered office after notifying your local tax office that your company is now dormant.
-You must complete a tax return and pay any corporation tax owed for the period of activity.
+If your company was trading prior to becoming dormant, you will receive a ‘Notice to deliver a Company Tax Return’ at your registered office after notifying HMRC of your company's dormancy.
+You must complete a tax return and pay any Corporation Tax owed for the period of activity.